 When it comes to controlling eDiscovery costs, how many users you have in your processing and review system can have a significant impact on your budget.
 Most eDiscovery software providers charge based on “named users” but not all users are created equal.

 This truth gets especially painful when there is an increase in matters.
 Suddenly you’re paying exorbitant fees for the increase to your user licenses or you’re now locked in for that many users for the remainder of the term of your contract—or both.
 This doesn’t seem fair.
 What if there was an alternative?
 What if those user licenses could be used for anyone at your organization?
+What if you could cut eDiscovery costs that easily?

 If you’ve been buying licenses for every single person who might ever need to log into your eDiscovery software, you’ve likely been paying entirely too much.
 Here’s why and how to avoid this predatory pricing.